Cyber Security Glossary

 Short for MAL(icious) (soft)WARE.
 Any program or file which is intentionally designed to cause damage without the users consent e.g. viruses, ransomware, spyware.

-A person hijacks communication between 2 people and eavesdrops or relays and/or alters it without either parties knowledge.
+A person hijacks communication between two people and eavesdrops or relays and/or alters it without either party’s knowledge.

 I’m so impressed with this … this is something I learnt whilst compiling this glossary and I literally rolled my eyes at the term MITRE ATT&CK before I understood it …